-As COVID-19 continues to wreak havoc throughout the world, including Australia, here’s what travellers need to know about travelling in the Port Douglas and Daintree region.
+As we start to emerge from the COVID-19 bubble throughout the world, including Australia, here’s what travellers need to know about travelling in the Port Douglas and Daintree region.

 Please note that with all COVID-19 travel-related news – these restrictions are likely to change at lightning speed; therefore it’s highly recommended that you check with the appropriate state and territory offices, relevant health departments and airlines prior to planning a trip.

 Anyone in Australia can currently come to visit us here in Port Douglas Daintree, except those who have recently come from hotspots and overseas.
 For those who have come from hotspots and overseas, mandatory quarantine and COVID testing prior to entry is currently in place.
-Airport checks and border declarations are currently in practice at Cairns Airport.
+A Queensland Roadmap has been released for interstate and international travel leading up to Christmas 2021.